Climate change policy of the United States: New York

 In August 2009, Governor David Paterson created the New York State Climate Action Council (NYSCAC) and tasked them with creating a direct action plan.
 In 2010, the NYSCAC released a 428-page Interim Report which outlined a plan to reduce emissions and highlighted the impact climate change will have in the future.
 In 2010, the New York State Energy Research and Development Authority also commissioned a report about statewide climate change impacts, later published in November 2011.
 After Hurricanes Sandy and Irene along with Tropical Storm Lee, the state updated vulnerability in regards to the condition of its critical infrastructure.

 According to the 2015 New York State Energy Plan, renewable sources, which include wind, hydropower, solar, geothermal, and sustainable biomass, have the potential to meet 40 percent of the state's energy needs by 2030.
 As of 2018, sustainable energy use comprises 11 percent of all energy usage.
 The New York State Energy Research and Development Authority offers incentives in the form of grants and loans to its residents to adopt renewable energy technologies and create renewable energy businesses.

 Other state climate change mitigation laws have gone into effect.
 The net metering laws make it easier for both residents and businesses to use solar power by feeding unused energy back into electrical fields and receive credit from their power suppliers.
 Although one version was released in 1997, it was exclusively limited to residential systems using up to 10 kilowatts of power.
 However, on June 1, 2011, the laws were expanded to include farm and non-residential buildings.
 The Renewable Energy Portfolio Standard set a statewide target for renewable energy and offered incentives to residents to use the new technologies.

 In June 2018, the state announced its first major update in over two decades to its Environmental Quality Review (EQR) regulations.
 The update involves streamlining the environmental review process and encouraging renewable energy.
 It also expanded the Type II actions, or "list of actions not subject to further review", including green infrastructure upgrades and retrofits.
 Furthermore, solar arrays are set to be installed in sites like brownfields, wastewater treatment facilities, and land zoned for industry.
 The regulations will take effect on January 1, 2019.

 New York State Energy Plan

 In 2014, Governor Andrew Cuomo enforced the state's hallmark energy policy, Reforming the Energy Vision.
 This involves building a new network that will connect the central grid with clean, locally generated power.
 The method for this undertaking falls to the Energy Plan, a comprehensive plan to build a clean, resilient, affordable energy system for all New Yorkers.
 It will foster "economic prosperity and environmental stewardship" and cooperation between government and industry.
-Concrete goals thus far include a 40 percent reduction in greenhouse gas from 1990 levels, electricity sourced from 50 percent of renewable energy sources, and a 600 billion Btu increase in statewide energy efficiency.
+Concrete goals thus far include a 40% reduction in greenhouse gas from 1990 levels, electricity sourced from 50% of renewable energy sources, and a 600 billion BTU increase in statewide energy efficiency.

+Washington

+Under the administration of Governor Jay Inslee, the Washington state government has enacted laws creating the following: